sgneche/hello-world/README.md

 # hello-world

-Hi, my name is Davide and I love sports
+Hi, my name is Davide and I come from Italy and I love sports